bndl/bndl/docs/usage/compute/datasets.rst

+.. currentmodule:: bndl.compute

 Datasets
 ========

-The key datastructure in BNDL Compute is the :class:`Dataset <bndl.compute.dataset.Dataset>`.
+The key datastructure in BNDL Compute is the :class:`Dataset <dataset.Dataset>`.
 It is a distributed partitioned collection of values.
-The :class:`Partitions <bndl.compute.dataset.Partition>` yield an iterable of values which may be arbitrary python objects (which in cases need to be pickleable / serializable).
+The :class:`Partitions <dataset.Partition>` yield an iterable of values which may be arbitrary python objects (which in cases need to be pickleable / serializable).
 Datasets can be specialized with optimized partitions e.g.
 `numpy.ndarray` instances instead of lists.
 Datasets can be transformed, reduced (also key-wise),